 Frequency of vulnerability scanning

-It is important to understand the drivers behind this objective to make an informed choice.
+It is essential to understand the drivers behind this objective to make an informed choice.
 Here are the following best practices to consider when deciding on the frequency of vulnerability scanning.

-Based on the compliance requirements such as PCI DSS, ISO 27001, audits, the frequency of scans is often quarterly or based on specific requirements.
-These frequencies mostly vary between quarterly scans and annual penetration tests.
+Based on the compliance requirements such as PCI DSS tests, ISO 27001, audits, the frequency of scans is often quarterly or based on specific needs.
+These frequencies mainly vary between quarterly scans and annual penetration tests.

-One word of caution to businesses living by compliance requirements is the threat exposure window.
-Certain vulnerabilities are exploited well within a 90 days window, meaning assets remain exposed to cyber attacks before the next vulnerability scan.
+One word of caution to businesses living by compliance standards where regulatory or compliance requirements are the main objective is the threat exposure window.
+Specific vulnerabilities are exploited well within a 90 days window, meaning assets remain exposed to cyber attacks before the following vulnerability scan.
 Therefore, monthly basis vulnerability scans are recommended in such scenarios.
 Additionally, incremental scans should be conducted when changes take place in the infrastructure or code.

 Changes (either code or infrastructure)